 x Significance Α Load all files.
 Existing files are not replaced unless the file is incomplete or not disk resident.
 Default.
 R Replace existing files.
-Both X and R can be specified in the form LP=X,R. P Load archived files (files with entries in permanent file tables but file residence on tape). x Do not load expired files.
-0 Permanent file dump tape is in SCOPE 3.2 or 3.3 format.
+Both X and R can be specified in the form $LP=X,R$. Р Load archived files (files with entries in permanent file tables but file residence on tape). х Do not load expired files. Ο Permanent file dump tape is in SCOPE 3.2 or 3.3 format.
 If LP=O is not specified, the tape is assumed to be a SCOPE 3.4 permanent file dump tape.
-The O option can be used with other LP parameters in the form LP=R,O,X.
+The O option can be used with other LP parameters in the form LP= R,O,X .

 LF=lfn 1 Name of file on which listing is to appear, 1-7 letters or digits beginning with a letter.
 Default is OUTPUT.
 CL Complete list option selected.
-All files on the dump tape are listed.
+All files read from the dump tape are listed.
 If CL is omitted, only loaded files are listed.
 SN=setname Name of device set to which files are loaded, 1-7 letters or digits beginning with a letter.
 Master device of this set must be previously mounted.
 VSN=vsn Volume serial number of the device onto which permanent files are loaded, 1-6 letters or digits with leading zeros assumed.
 Parameter SN must also be included, and the master device of the set must be previously mounted.
 ID=name Load files with this owner.
 PF=pfn Load files with this permanent file name.
 ID=owner is also required.
 CY=cy Load cycle cy of file specified by PF and ID.
 CY is ignored and the load continued if this cycle is not found, or if PF and ID are not specified.
-I=lfn 2 Logical file name of directive file, 1-7 letters or digits beginning with a letter.
+I=lfn 2 Name of directive file, 1-7 letters or digits beginning with a letter.
 If I is specified but not equivalenced, file INPUT is used.
+If a directive file is used, the following parameters are not allowed on the LOADPF statement: VSN=vsn, ID=name, PF=pfn, CY=cy, IN=ddd, JN=yyddd, LA=mmddyy, DA=yyddd, CD=mmddyy, and TI=hhmm.
 PW=pw EX password for DUM.
-IN=ddd Load files inactive this number of days; 1-3 digits.
+IN=ddd Load files not attached within this number of days; 1-3 digits.
 Can be qualified by a TI parameter.
-JN=yyddd Load files inactive since this ordinal date; 5-digit ordinal date format.
+JN=yyddd Load files not attached on or after this date; five-digit ordinal date format.
 Can be qualified by TI parameter.
-LA=mmddyy Load files not attached on or after this date; 6-digit month-day-year format.
+LA=mmddyy Load files not attached on or after this date; six-digit month-day-year format.
 Can be qualified by TI parameter.
-DA=yyddd Load files created, modified, renamed, or extended after this date; 5-digit year-and-day- of-year format.
+DA=yyddd Load files created, modified, renamed, or extended after this date; five-digit year-and-day- of-year format.
 Can be qualified by TI parameter.
-CD=mmddyy Load files created, modified, renamed, or extended after this date; 6-digit month-day- year format.
+CD=mmddyy Load files created, modified, renamed, or extended after this date; six-digit month-day- year format.
 Can be qualified by TI parameter.
-TI=hhmm Time qualifier for date parameters; 4-digit 24 hour clock format.
+TI=hhmm Time qualifier for date parameters; four-digit 24-hour clock format.
 If date parameters are not specified, TI is ignored.
+OR Allows loading of files from the dump tape with a device type or an allocation style different from that defined on the equipment set to which the files are being loaded.
+If OR is not specified, a file with device type or allocation style conflict is not loaded.

 A group of files to be loaded can be identified by name and owner in a directive record.
-When input directives are selected, only parameters SN and CL are valid on the LOADPF call.
 Directive formats are as follows: